cdelorme/system-setup/linux/debian/gui.md

 You may have to set it to boot at startup.

-The theme configuration file can be found at `/`.
+The available themes can be found in `/usr/share/slim/themes/`, and you can set the theme to use in `/etc/slim.conf` by the attribute `current_theme`.

 #### tips when using slim